Find Grad Schools

 87 Yearly Graduations

 Rutgers University - New Brunswick is the 7th most popular school in the nation for students seeking a master's degree in stats.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-For the 2020-2021 academic year, 87 master's degrees were handed out to stats majors at Rutgers New Brunswick.
-About 45% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 87 people received their master's degree in stats from Rutgers New Brunswick.
+About 37% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #7